 Submit a Monthly DMR: within twenty-five days after the end of every month beginning from the effective date of the permit (EDP).

 Comments:

-For this outfall, the Duration of Discharge shall be reported as a whole day for any day when a discharge occurs.
+Duration of Discharge shall be reported as a whole day for any day when a discharge occurs.

 Table III - B - 1: Surface Water DMR Limits and Monitoring Requirements